Several readers asked me lately

 Without daylight (or in summer dark nights) you may loose your feeling of time.
 In summer, the lack of dark nights may even affect the orientation when people are in an area they are not familiar with.
 More on white nights and dark days.

 In the Interior, people say that a rainy summer will lead to grumpy people in winter.
 This saying relates the vitamin deficit to the mood of people.
 The deficit builds up over winter due to the short daylight hours and low sun.
 Thus, in a rainy summer, the cloudy conditions mean that people build less vitamin D and go with a lower level into the dark and cold season.
 In March, the deficit is at its maximum, i.e. the vitamin D level is at a minimum.

-Studies show that Alaskans who spend their holiday break down south in sunny states or countries, get a boost in vitamin D and are less likely to get cabin fever.
+Studies show that Alaskans who spent their holiday break down south in sunny states or countries, get a boost in vitamin D and are less likely to get cabin fever.
 I was advised to take 5000 (five thousand) mg of vitamin D a day to keep the winter blues away.
-Some people go into tanning studios for vitamin D and to not have to take pills.
+Some people go into tanning studios for vitamin D to fight winter depressions.

 Photos of me: G. Kramm